MohsinKhan88/enterprise-ai-operations-assistant/README.md

 7. Amazon Nova Lite generates a grounded response.
 8. Lambda returns the response along with source citations.
 9. The React application displays the response.
 ---

+## Architecture Decisions

+### Why Amazon Bedrock Knowledge Bases?

+A fully managed Retrieval-Augmented Generation (RAG) capability was selected to avoid building and maintaining a custom embedding and vector search pipeline.

+### Why Retrieval-Augmented Generation (RAG)?

+Enterprise operational documentation changes frequently.
+RAG enables new knowledge to be incorporated without retraining foundation models.

+### Why Serverless?

+AWS Lambda and Amazon API Gateway provide a scalable, low-maintenance architecture while minimizing operational overhead.

+### Why Source Citations?

+Source citations improve trust by allowing users to verify which enterprise documents were used to generate each response.

+---
 ## How RAG Works